zonafets/NTE/README.md

 # NTE
 ## Natural Template Engine

-I developed the following example (with [Demo](https://zonafets.github.io/NTE/src/TodoListExample/todoapp.html)) to train myself to a deep use of the javascript features while I was learning about the recent frameworks.
+I developed the following example (with [Demo](https://zonafets.github.io/NTE/src/TodoListExample/todoapp.html)) to train myself to a deep use of javascript.

-But the idea behind looks interesting.
+And a an interesting idea emerged.

-**Take a look to this nice example:**
+**Take a look to this nice sample where CSS keeps HTML clean and clear:**

 ```html
 <style>